AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

  - **2.**	The model outputs are analysed.
 The battery bank replacement year is chosen based on the BESS SOH time-series results.
 It’s preferential to replace the battery at the EOL.

  - **3.**	The iterative replacement switch is chosen in MGPy.
 The replacement year is the single necessary input for this procedure.
 The replacement occurs in the first time step of the referred year.
 The simulation is repeated for the same scenario (as in step 1).

+Main considerations:

+ - **1.** The SOC is now constrained by the SOH of the bank thus overtime the SOC no longer can reach 100%
+ - **2.** This has a direct impact on the energy balance of the model, and more batteries need to be installed to overcome this fade.
+ - **3.** At the moment, this feature does not work with capacity expansion.
+When considering a battery bank, all batteries should be the same in terms of type, model, capacity and age.
+When adding new batteries at different investment steps can impact the performance of the bank and overall degradation of the batteries.
+Now the model installs all needed units at the beginning of the project.
+A option for battery bank replacement is integrated in the model when the degradation feature is activated.

 References